Franz Xaver Kroetz: Life

 Kroetz was born in Munich and did poorly in high school.
 He attended an acting school in Munich and the Max-Reinhardt-Seminar in Vienna.
 He worked as a day-laborer.
 In the late 1960s, when he was unable to enter mainstream theater, he was active in the alternative theater scene in Munich, and also wrote and acted in works of the Bauerntheater (peasant farces with figures who act out stock situations).
 He became a member of the German Communist Party (DKP) in 1972, leaving in May 1980 when it had negligible political influence in West Germany.

 He was affiliated with Suhrkamp Verlag until 1974, with his radical politics being problematic for the publisher.
 Kroetz admitted in a 1978 interview to being a somewhat combative person.
 Michael Toteborg wrote in 1978 that the best-known of the early plays are Wildwechsel (Game Crossing or Jailbait, 1968), Mannersache (Men's Business, 1970), and Farmyard.
 He said that in Munich Child "Kroetz [gives] a convincing political dimension to the private experiences of his characters."
 His plays in the 1970s portrayed people who had been rendered speechless by their own social misery.
 He has named Marieluise Fleißer as a major influence on his early writing, as well as Ödön von Horváth.
 He became famous when in 1971 the premiere of his plays Heimarbeit (translated as "House-work" or "Houseworker") and Hartnäckig (Persistent) were disrupted by neo-fascists.
 Houseworker caused controversy for containing explicit scenes.

 His later plays contain less violence and sexuality, and are more influenced by Bertolt Brecht.
 Oberösterreich (Upper Austria, 1972) and Das Nest (The Nest, 1974) garnered popular and critical acclaim.
-The former marked a shift from portraying (in Kroetz's words) the "milieu of the extreme" to portraying average people who lack pent-up frutrations and communicate more effectively.
+The former marked a shift from portraying (in Kroetz's words) the "milieu of the extreme" to portraying average people who lack pent-up frustrations and communicate more effectively.
 Donna L. Hoffmeister wrote that the work "was presented, according to my count, by forty different theaters between 1974 and 1976 and the play Das Nest (1974) by about twenty theaters in the 1976/77 season".
 In The Nest, the protagonist is a truck driver.
 His boss orders him to dump toxic waste into a lake, thus soiling his "nest."